China banks seek new lending horizons as bad debts rise

 Other bankers said they would look to generate more revenue from asset management, trust lending and financial leasing.

-Some banks, like Bank of China (BoC) , were also looking to extend loans to domestic clients through their overseas branches to capitalise on higher interest margins.
+Some banks, like Bank of China (BoC) (601988.SS) (3988.HK), were also looking to extend loans to domestic clients through their overseas branches to capitalize on higher interest margins.

 “We’ll make our own risk assessments on a case-by-case basis, but healthcare and high-tech electronics will be a focus,” said a senior BoC loan officer.